In the early weeks and months of parenthood, you’re going to be up a lot at night feeding your baby, then getting him back down to sleep.

 The one must-have feature of any rocker or glider, in my opinion, are arm rests.
 Arm rests will support your elbows and thus, the weight of the baby.
 Trust me, your arms will get tired VERY quickly unless you have something bolstering them up.
 I mention this because many of the fancy-pants, modern-ey chairs for nurseries don’t have arm rests.
 (Apparently, having sore arms must be en vogue.)

-We asked 84,000 of our closest friends what their favorite nursery rocker/glider is.
+We asked 96,000 of our closest friends what their favorite nursery glider rockers are.
 Here are the results:

 This sleek-looking rocking chair from IKEA is the favorite in the budget category.
 Tried and true, this rocker has a nice, high back for you to comfortably rest your head (and doze off, you will).
 The cover is also easy to clean, which is great for spit-up.
 Best yet, it’s great for everyday use once your baby (or babies) graduate/s from nursing.
 There is a foot stool available as well.